Apache Spark MLlib and automated MLflow tracking

 TrainValidationSplitis logged to the main run.
 If there is an active run already, information is logged to this active run and the active run is not stopped.
 If there is no active run, MLflow creates a new run, logs to it, and ends the run before returning.

 - Child runs: Each hyperparameter setting tested and the corresponding evaluation metric are logged to a child run under the main run.

 fit(), Azure Databricks recommends active MLflow run management; that is, wrap the call to

 with mlflow.start_run():” statement.

-This ensures that the info is logged under its own MLflow “main” run, and it makes it easier to log extra tags, params, or metrics to that run.
+This ensures that the information is logged under its own MLflow main run, and makes it easier to log additional tags, parameters, or metrics to that run.

-fit() is called multiple times within the same active MLflow run, it logs those multiple runs to the same “main” run.
-To resolve name conflicts for MLflow params and tags, names with conflicts are mangled by appending a UUID.
+fit() is called multiple times within the same active MLflow run, it logs those multiple runs to the same main run.
+To resolve name conflicts for MLflow parameters and tags, MLflow appends a UUID to names with conflicts.

-The following Python notebook demonstrates automated MLflow tracking in action.
+The following Python notebook demonstrates automated MLflow tracking.

 Automated MLflow tracking notebook